bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for the Document Object Module.

 2. What is an event?

+And event is used to interact with the page by users.

 3. What is an event listener?

+The event listener is a method that attaches an event to an element .

 4. Why would we convert a NodeList into an Array?

+In order to use .forEach.

 5. What is a component?

+A component is a block of code that is reusable and contains multiple elements for reuse.

 ### Git Set up